Insight: From remote Mauritania, hacker fights for Islam worldwide

 The team has also leaked email credentials, some belonging to government workers from the United States and elsewhere.

-As part of a June 20 operation against the oil industry, carried out alongside the international hacking network Anonymous, Mauritania Attacker released what he said were the email addresses and passwords for employees of Total.
+As part of a June 20 operation against the oil industry, carried out alongside the international hacking network Anonymous, Mauritania Attacker released what he said were the email addresses and passwords for employees of Total (TOTF.PA).

 A spokesperson for the French oil major did not immediately respond to requests for comment.